autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-webhooks-connector/index.md

 - You should get a 200 response with the details of the new webhook

-- Finally, go to your ACC project, and upload a file to the folder you've configured in the trigger
+- Finally, go to your ACC project, and upload a file to the same folder you've configured in the trigger
 - If you used https://webhook.site, you should see the notification from APS there

 ![Trigger test response](images/test-webhook-response.png)